Graduation Guidelines and Deadlines for Master's Candidates for spring 2014

 Submit this form whether you used human participants or not.
 If you did use human participants, you need to attach a copy of the IRB approval letter or waiver or exemption notification of the form.

 This paperwork may be submitted in person no later than May 2, 2014 by coming to the Graduate School, Main Building 101 or it may be mailed to arrive no later than May 2, 2014 to: The University of Texas at Austin, VP & Dean of Graduate Studies, 110 Inner Campus Drive, Stop G0400, Main Building 101, Austin, Texas 78712-1710.
+All paperwork must be submitted together.

 Requests to Delay Publication: A student may request permission from the Graduate Dean to delay making their thesis/report available to the public through the Texas Digital Library for up to a year.
 This request must be supported by a written recommendation from the student's supervisor and must be submitted and approved prior to your graduation.
 If no petition is made to the Dean, the thesis/report will be searchable on the web and available for free.